Nico Müller

-Nico Sebastian Müller (born 25 February 1992) is a Swiss professional racing driver who currently competes in Formula E for Porsche.
+Nico Sebastian Müller (born 25 February 1992) is a Swiss professional racing driver who competes in Formula E for Porsche.

+Born and raised in Switzerland, Müller starred in the GP3 Series for Jenzer and reached the Formula Renault 3.5 Series, where he won at Monaco in 2013.
+After signing for Audi as factory driver, Müller won the Nürburgring 24 Hours in 2015 and battled René Rast for the DTM title in 2019 and 2020.
+Müller was a confirmed driver for Audi's LMDh project at the time of its cancellation.
+Müller then joined Peugeot in the FIA World Endurance Championship, and drove his car to the lead of the 24 Hours of Le Mans in 2023 and the Qatar 1812 km in 2024.

+Müller has also competed in Formula E since 2019.
+After topping rookie tests for Audi and moving through underdog teams, Müller was picked up by Porsche in 2024, and promoted to the factory team in 2025.
+He achieved his first victory at the 2026 Berlin ePrix.

 Career

 Karting

 Müller began his karting career in 2004 and the following year, Müller finished sixth in the Bridgestone Cup Switzerland ICA Junior class.
 He improved to third place in the same competition in 2006 and also finished as runner-up in the Swiss Junior Championship.
 In 2007, he won the Bridgestone Cup Switzerland KF3 class, winning the title by a single point, and took fifth place in the Swiss KF3 championship.

 Müller finished the 2019 Deutsche Tourenwagen Masters season second.
 He repeated this in 2020.

 Formula Renault 2.0

 In 2008, Müller stepped up to single-seaters, racing in his native Formula Renault series for Jenzer Motorsport.
 In his first year in the category, he finished fifth, taking a victory at Spa-Francorchamps along with two other podium places.
 He also took part in selected races of both the Italian Formula Renault 2.0 and Formula Renault 2.0 West European Cup series.
 In November of that year, he contested the Italian Formula Renault 2.0 Winter Series, which was held over two races at the Imola circuit.
 Müller took two podium places to finish third in the standings, behind Kazim Vasiliauskas and champion Daniel Mancinelli.

 Müller remained in the Swiss Formula Renault 2.0 series in 2009 and wrapped up the title in dominant fashion, finishing on the podium in all twelve races, taking nine victories and nine pole positions.

-He also contested a full season of the Eurocup Formula Renault 2.0 championship with Jenzer Motorsport.
+Müller also contested a full season of the Eurocup Formula Renault 2.0 championship with Jenzer Motorsport.
 He originally finished third in his début race in Barcelona, but was later promoted to second following the disqualification of race winner Albert Costa.
 During the season he took a further four points-scoring positions to finish eleventh in the championship, the third highest placed rookie driver.